 Oh my gosh I thought I was gonna start sprinting through the church!
 What a God Wink!
 A sign from God telling me He was paying very close attention to my life!
 I was not alone, at all!

 Water baptism is a celebration of your spiritual birthday!
-It is not your actual day of spiritual birth, and it does not cause your spiritual birth.
+Unless you first believed that day, it is not your actual day of spiritual birth, and it does not cause your spiritual birth.
 You can put swimming trunks on a monkey and dip him in water, saying, “I baptize you in the name of the Father, Son, and Holy Spirit!” but that won’t give him a new perfect spirit–or a spirit at all.
 We must stop making a law out of water baptism.
 Many people stay in bondage because they think it didn’t “work” the first time, but there was nothing to be worked!
 You celebrated!
 That’s all you did!
 Going down into a liquid and then back up didn’t achieve anything!

 However, I cannot describe to you how I felt on that drive home…that warm September night, windows down, smile on my face, and a feeling of complete contentment.

 Since then, I can’t say God has flagrantly given me other signs, maybe He has but I’ve not noticed.
 Honestly, I don’t need them.
 I believed before I got any sign.
 So if I never see another wink by God, I’ll keep doing exactly what I’m doing each and every day, which is being my spiritually perfect, unconditionally loved, child of God, self!
 Will you join me in walking by such faith?
 It’s a good life!